Data protection

 – the time zone difference from Greenwich Mean Time (GMT);

-– the specific website or subsite requested;
+– the specific website or subsite accessed;

 – the http status code;

-– the quantity of data transmitted;
+– the quantity of data transferred;

 – your IP address;